-For the first time since starting this project all those weeks ago, I’ve decided to go with a decidedly contemporary selection from The List.
-I’d been looking forward to reading Wild for a while, especially since listening to Cheryl Strayed’s appearance on Liz Gilbert’s podcast.
-I was well set, at this point, for a memoir about losing and finding oneself in trying times.
+I’d been looking forward to reading Wild for a while, since listening to Cheryl Strayed’s appearance on Liz Gilbert’s podcast.
+After all the Wuthering Heights drama and the Catcher in the Rye moodiness, I was well set for a slightly more optimistic memoir about losing and finding oneself in trying times.

-Strayed devotes a lot of air time to the heaviness of her pack and the weight that she’s carrying, which is a clumsy metaphor but it’s somehow forgivable.
 As I was reading, I noted that, as a novel, this story would be annoying and trite and cliché.
 Strayed’s story derives all of its value from being an actual lived experience.
 She is brutally honest, in every sense, relaying her self-awareness in a way that I deeply admire.
+She devotes a lot of air time to the heaviness of her pack and the weight that she’s carrying, which is a somewhat clumsy metaphor, but it’s forgivable.

 I was fully prepared to cry reading Wild, but I didn’t.
 It was good – it didn’t change me as a person, but it enjoyed reading it.
 It made me think a lot about survival and determination.
 Getting by.
 Sometimes you’re under-prepared and things go wrong (you lose a hiking boot, you find yourself with just two pennies to your name, you run into a bear), but you cop onto yourself and you keep going anyway.
 For a time, it became a sort of mantra for me: “if Cheryl Strayed can hike a million miles in too-small boots that are giving her blisters, then I can walk home in the rain”.
 Having a dream isn’t enough, after all: you have to actually do the thing.